Revolyssup/discoded/README.md

 4. If no such hashcode exists then the request is re-structured and forwarded to GOGLOT API endpoint, which responds with the standard output, standard error, and error.

+5. GOGLOT is a go server which is spun up with the docker.sock of host machine given to it through volumes and for each request, it creates a container for that language, runs the code, flushes the output and a go routine comes and clear the stopped containers while the generated output is sent back to the client.

 5. That output is first sent back to the client and then the hashcode along with the output is stored in mongo db & redis for future caching.